 By the people who made Skype

 6 million customers globally

 Authorised by the FCA

-You can send money to 70+ countries, and receive and hold 40+ currencies.
+You can send money to 70+ countries and hold 50+ currencies.

 It's free to set up your TransferWise for Business account.